-The Company held equity investments totaling \$10.1 million in two separate private companies at each of March 31, 2024 and December 31, 2023, each of which represented less than 5% of the outstanding equity of the respective company as of the date of investment.
-The investments are carried at cost minus impairment, if any, adjusted for changes in observable prices.
+The Company held equity investments totaling \$30.4 million and \$10.1 million in private companies at September 30, 2024 and December 31, 2023, respectively.
+The investments were included as a component of other long-term assets on the condensed consolidated balance sheets at September 30, 2024 and December 31, 2023.
+The investments were carried at cost minus impairment, if any, adjusted for changes in observable prices.
 The Company monitors these investments to evaluate whether any increase or decline in its value has occurred, based on the implied value of recent company financings, public market prices of comparable companies and general market conditions.
-The investments were included as a component of other long-term assets on the condensed consolidated balance sheets at March 31, 2024 and December 31, 2023.